Western Animation / The King and the Mockingbird

 - Faux Affably Evil: King Charles' portrait.

 - Humongous Mecha: King Charles chases the Shepherdess and the Chimney Sweep through the lower city with a giant robot.
+One of the earliest known Animated Films to depict a giant robot.

 - I Have You Now, My Pretty